-Marco Wong is currently studying saxophone performance at the University of Toronto.
+Marco is currently studying Saxophone Performance at the University of Toronto with Dr. Wallace Halladay.
 Growing up listening to classical albums, Marco has always had an ear for music.
 His first encounter with a musical instrument was at the age of 5, when he started the violin, later picking up the saxophone at the age of 12 and the guitar at 15.

-Marco had previously studied with Daniel Smith and Joe Varga, current teachers at Pro Music, and currently studies with Dr. Wallace Halladay at U of T. He has played in several groups such as the Toronto Youth Wind Orchestra, the Ontario Provincial Honour Band, and the Canadian Wind Orchestra.
+Marco had previously studied with teachers at Pro-Music, Daniel Smith and Joe Varga.
+He has played in several groups such as the Toronto Youth Wind Orchestra, the Ontario Provincial Honour Band, and the Canadian Wind Orchestra.
 He has also worked with many notable musicians including Maestro Colin Clarke, Robert Sheldon, Carolyn Barber, and John Mackey, to name a few.
 Some of his musical appearances include Orchestra Hall in Chicago, New York’s prestigious Carnegie Hall, and Massey Hall and the CBC’s Glenn Gould Studio, both in Toronto.
-He has also performed solos in various events such as political charity dinners, fundraisers, recitals, weddings, and even street performing a few times.
+He has also performed solos in various events such as political charity dinners, fundraisers, recitals, weddings, and even street performances a few times.

 Marco enjoys spending time giving back to the community by volunteering for many charities and not-for-profit organizations.
 He has served once a week every winter for the last 5 years volunteering at Out of the Cold, a program for the homeless, with an aim to keep homeless people off the freezing streets of the Greater Toronto Area.